pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 the existing paper stock, making photolithographic copies in reduced size on permanent paper, or making microcopies on film or glass.
 By reducing the size of the newspaper one-half, housing costs can be cut three-fourths or even more.
-Another point at which housing costs affect policies in {% include pagebreak.html canvas=29 %} the reproduction of research material appears in connection with the microcopy or
+Another point at which housing costs affect policies in&nbsp;{%- include pagebreak.html canvas=29 -%}&nbsp;the reproduction of research material appears in connection with the microcopy or
 filmslide.
 To the extent that the filmslide replaces the book, the housing costs become negligible.
 In the Library of Congress the visitor may see copies of a million manuscripts stored in filmslide form upon a few inconspicuous shelves.